Now that you’ve put cigarettes in the past, you’ll want to adjust your routine and your surroundings to keep them out of your new lifestyle.

 Note it.
 Before he quit smoking, Dan Ludert of Lincoln, NE, kept a small notebook the size of a cigarette pack next to his cigarettes and wrote down where and when he had each cigarette.
 That helped avoid those situations when he quit, so he could avoid the urge to smoke as much as possible, he says.

 Clean up.
 Clean your car, clothes, furniture, and drapes to get the smell of smoke out of them.
-The smell can serves as a trigger.
+The smell can serve as a trigger.
 Once they’re clean, you will have another reason not to smoke.

 Replace your cigs.
 It can also help to store nicotine gum, straws, or other items to fight cravings where you normally kept your cigarettes.